apache/geode/Sizing-a-Geode-Cluster.md

 | NAS | Do not use; performance and resilience issues |

 * **Memory/CPU relationship**: mind the NUMA boundary
 * **Virtualization**: Do not oversubscribe resources (memory, CPU, storage).
-Run a single GemFire data node JVM per VM.
+Run a single Geode data node JVM per VM.